 The Victims Rights and Support Act 2013 sets out 18 rights for victims of crime in NSW, known as the Charter of Victims Rights (the Charter).
 The Charter requires that victims are treated with courtesy and respect, have access to services to meet their needs, and are provided information about processes which affect them.
 The Charter applies to all NSW government agencies, non-government agencies and private contractors funded by the State.
 It is overseen and implemented by Victims Services, Department of Justice.

-The Charter of Victims Rights can be viewed and downloaded from the Victims Services webpage.
-A ‘plain English’ version is available at:
+The Charter of Victims Rights can be viewed at the Victims Services webpage.

 For further information on the Charter including information about how to make a complaint if you feel that an agency has breached the Charter, please call Victim Services – 1800 633 063 or (02) 8688 5511